-In this article you will find my travel guide to Yangshuo and Xingping and in this post, I wrote a travel guide focused more on photography.
-Hopefully, it will be useful especially for those who plan to visit Xingping.
+In this article, you will find my travel guide to Yangshuo and Xingping, while in this post, I wrote a travel guide focused more on photography.
+Hopefully, it will be useful, especially for those who plan to visit Xingping.
 You’ll also find directions to get to a “secret” place where you can take the picture you see above.

 This part of China is extremely hot and humid, especially in summer.
-This means that it’s also very difficult to find clear skies (here you find all the weather-related data for Guilin).
-I visited the area in November and the weather was perfect: clear skies and not a cloud.
+This means it’s also very difficult to find clear skies (here, you find all the weather-related data for Guilin).
+I visited the area in November, and the weather was perfect: clear skies and no clouds.
 In addition, November is the season of the Pomelos harvest: a very interesting thing to photograph.

-If possible it’s better if you avoid the summer season entirely: it’s really hot and humid and it’s also the high season, so there will be really a lot of tourists.
-The best three months to go to Guilin, Yangshuo and Xingping are November, December, and January but be careful to avoid the weeks around the Chinese New Year which is usually between mid-January and mid-February.
+If possible, it’s better if you avoid the summer season entirely: it’s really hot and humid, and it’s also the high season, so there will be a lot of tourists.
+The best three months to go to Guilin, Yangshuo and Xingping are November, December, and January, but be careful to avoid the weeks around the Chinese New Year, usually between mid-January and mid-February.

 Guilin(桂林) vs Yangshuo (阳朔) vs Xingping (兴坪): a bit of clarity

-On this trip, I chose to NOT visit Guilin (mainly because I didn’t have much time) and I stayed instead in Yangshuo and Xingping.
-Each of these three cities is in its own way interesting but if you really have to choose one I suggest you stay in Yangshuo.
-Below you will find some detailed information to clarify the main differences between these three cities and what you can do and see in each one of them.
+On this trip, I chose NOT to visit Guilin (mainly because I didn’t have much time), and I stayed instead in Yangshuo and Xingping.
+Each of these three cities is interesting, but if you have to choose one, I suggest you stay in Yangshuo.
+Below, you will find detailed information to clarify the main differences between these three cities and what you can do and see in each one.

 Guilin(桂林) travel guide